slactjohnson/pcdsdaq/docs/source/daq_basic.rst

 - ``controls=[motor1, motor2...]``: This will post the name of each motor and the current position to the daq data stream.
 This is handled automatically with some of the ``bluesky`` tools.
+- ``begin_sleep=0.25``: This configuration argument will set the empirically derived sleep time needed after a call to ``begin`` that ensures the daq is actually ready.
+If a valid argument for ``time.sleep``, this will wait to end a ``begin`` call until the configured sleep time elapses.
+This may be useful if you have other devices that rely on a run to actually start before doing some action.